Do You Have A SHTF Water Plan?

 Plus, once you have obtained the water, where and how will you store it at home?
 And do you have the means to purify it for safety and to make it drinkable?
 If you will be relying on boiling, how long will you have the fuel to continue to boil water?
 Do you have a quality water filter that is capable of purifying many many gallons over a period of time?

-As a minimum precaution, it should be obvious that you should have some amount of stored water for use in case you need it.
-Surprisingly, I believe that many people do not have any more than a case of water bottles around their home.
-You need to store water in bulk, and there are a variety of ways to do so.
+At a minimum, you should have some amount of stored water for use in case you need it.
+Surprisingly, I believe that many people do not have any more than a case of ‘water bottles’ at home.
+I wonder how long that will last?
+You might consider storing some water in bulk, and there are a variety of ways to do so.

-Remember this… your hot water heater stores drinkable water in its tank.
-You may have 30 to 50 gallons of water readily available there, and all you would need to do is open the drain valve for the water to pour out.
+Also remember this… your hot water heater stores drinkable water in its tank.
+You may have 30 to 50 gallons of water readily available there, and all you would need to do is open the drain valve for the water to pour out at the bottom of the tank.
 In a disaster, your neighbors may not realize this.
-If you run out, maybe you could offer the tip to your neighbor in exchange for a few gallons
+If you run out, maybe you could offer the tip to your neighbor in exchange for a few gallons 😉

-If the power goes out and the event is associated with a known or probable disaster that may last for some time, you should immediately fill your tub with water.
+If the power goes out you might proactively fill your tub with water.
 A bathtub can hold a-lot of water (between 40 and 60 gallons).
-You should never drink the water that you’ve saved in the bathtub without purifying it first.
-It will also obviously help the situation if you maintain a clean bathtub.
-There are water bladder for bathtubs available that will fit in your tub and will help protect and maintain water purity.
+You should not drink the water that you’ve saved in the bathtub without purifying it first.
+There are water bladders for bathtubs that will fit in your tub and will help protect and maintain water purity.

-You could choose to have a well dug on your property.
+You might also choose to have a well dug on your property.
 This is an expensive option (thousands of dollars), but it is an option to consider.
-The well will require a pump (which runs on electricity), but you could use a backup alternative energy source such as a few solar photovoltaic panels which charge some heavy-duty 12-volt DC batteries (or a DC battery bank of your voltage choice design) which in turn will convert to AC power with an ‘inverter’ to run your well pump (assuming you have a 120-volt AC pump motor).
+The well will require a pump (which runs on electricity), but you could use a backup alternative energy source such as a generator or a solar-powered system.

-Always remember to purify your water before drinking it.
-This can be accomplished by boiling it for one minute.
-I also recommend to always filter your water for contaminants.
-Berkey Water Filters are one of the best available and I highly recommend the investment.
+Always remember to filter / purify your water before drinking it.
+This can be accomplished by boiling it for at least one minute.
+And/or you might consider a quality drinking water filter: